shubhamofbce/ServiceNow-Api/README.md

 # ServiceNow API

-In this app we are calling the `GET /sn_sc/servicecatalog/catalogs` api that
+In this app we are calling the `POST /now/table/incidents` api that
-                               Retrieves a list of catalogs to which the user has access based on the passed in parameters.
+                               Inserts one record in the incidents table according the passed in parameters.

 Create a .env file in the project directory and add the following variables